 Best Viewpoints

 Sítio da Nazaré offers panoramic views from the headland next to the lighthouse.
-For a different perspective, take the dirt road down to Praia do Norte’s sand, but exercise extreme caution—rogue waves pose a serious danger.
+For a different perspective, take the dirt road down to the sand of Praia do Norte.
+You must exercise extreme caution here, as rogue waves pose a serious, fatal danger to onlookers.

 What Makes It Special